lacework-alliances/aws-immersion-day-code/README.md

 * LaceworkAccessKeyID - Lacework API Access Key ID contains alphanumeric characters and symbols only.
 * LaceworkSecretKey - Lacework API Secret Key contains alphanumeric characters and symbols only.
 * KeyName - The EC2 Key Pair to allow SSH access to the bastion host.

+To generate a Lacework API Access Key/Secret, navigate to **Settings > API Keys** in the Lacework console.
+Click **+ Create New**.
+Enter a name for the key and an optional description and click **Save**.
+To get the secret key, download the generated API key file and open it in an editor.

 The CloudFormation deployment process will take 30-60 minutes.
 <a href="https://console.aws.amazon.com/cloudformation/home?#/stacks/create/review?templateURL=https://lacework-alliances.s3.us-west-2.amazonaws.com/awsimmersionday/templates/setup-master.template.yml"><img src="https://dmhnzl5mp9mj6.cloudfront.net/application-management_awsblog/images/cloudformation-launch-stack.png"></img></a>